twotoasters/project-example/Docs/FunctionalSpec.md

 ### Stories
 - The user will be able to glance at their quick profile information within the navigation menu
-    - Their avator and basic stats will be visible from here
+    - Their avatar and basic stats will be visible from here
 	- By clicking on their profile they will be brought to that location in their profile in the main fragment.
 - The user should know where they are in the app via highlight in the navigation menu
 - By click on one of the items the user can navigate around the app.